vitorpereiraa/meeting-scheduler/README.md

 This method takes an `Availability` object, a list of `Availability` objects, and a `Duration`.
 It checks if the given availability intersects with any availability in the list and if the intersection is long enough to accommodate the given duration.
 If it does, it returns the intersection.
 If it doesn't, it returns `None`.

+This method could be associated with the "contains" relation, as it involves checking if an availability interval contains any of the intervals in a list.

 #### intersectList

 ```scala